 You need to know a lot of information if you want to (legally) sell products made in Canva.

-We promise you, Canva isn’t doing this to make our lives as bloggers harder.
+We promise you that Canva isn’t doing this to make our lives as bloggers harder.
 They want to ensure that the proper royalties are paid to those contributing to their Pro media library.

 Once we started looking at their Content License Agreement from that mindset, it became much clearer.